Cheezmeister/www.luchenlabs.com/src/content/words/programming.draft.md

 This is What Programming Language You Should Learn
 ==================================================

-A frequent question aspiring coders ask is, "What programming language should I start with?"
-It's not a *bad* question, but it's not the right one to ask; it belies a few fundamental misunderstandings regarding the science and art of programming:
+Aspiring coders tend to ask, "What programming language should I start with?"
+It's not a *bad* question, but it's not really the right one to ask.
+Why?

 * Programming is a means to an end.
 Your motivation for learning to code may not be the same as mine.
 * Programming is a cerebral activity.
 Brains come in all shapes and sizes, and the [paradigm][] that vibes with me may not vibe with you.
-* Learning a programming language and *learning to program* are two very different things.
-A language is a tiny tiny part of the equation.
+* Learning a programming language and *learning to program* are not the same.

 When newbs ask for language recommendations, they typically get one of two things.
 The first is something to the effect of "It doesn't matter.
 Choose one and stick with it."
-It's not a *bad* answer, and strictly speaking is correct, but it belies a few fundamental misunderstandings in what a beginner is searching for <sup id="a1">[1](#f1)</sup>.
+It's not a *bad* answer--in fact it's correct--but it's not really the right one to offer beginners<sup id="a1">[1](#f1)</sup>.

 * Beginners need a place to start, i.e. a direction to go in
 * Beginners **have never programmed before** and tend to be only dimly aware of the most popular options, which may not be right for them
 * Beginners asking this question are asking for *help*.
 "It doesn't matter" is not helpful.

-The second is someone's personal favourite language, possibly the only one they've ever used, like "Java".
+The second is someone's personal favourite language, which is often the only one they've ever used.
 This is a bad answer and if you do this, you should feel bad.

-The first, less wrong answer has got to be immensely frustrating for newbs who just want to get the ball rolling.
-Although the question it addresses is a rather poor one, people keep asking, so it is with great trepidation that I endeavor here to actually answer it, to the extent it can be answered, not with a glib response like "JavaScript"<sup id="a2">[2](#f2)</sup>, but rather with the questions you *should* be asking, along with way more information than you bargained for.
-Sorry.
+This has got to be immensely frustrating for newbs who just want to get the ball rolling.
+Though language choice is of little consequence, people keep asking about it.
+I attempt to answer it, to the extent it can be answered, not with a glib response like "JavaScript"<sup id="a2">[2](#f2)</sup>, but rather with the questions you *should* be asking and a thorough overview of the landscape of coding today.

-The short version: it's more important for a budding coder to gain momentum and have fun doing it than it is to start in the "right" place.
-However, as time goes on and one's skills improve, one will find that certain patterns of knowledge complement each other more readily (see also: specialist vs. generalist) thus enabling a higher overall problem-solving potential.
-It is my goal to describe and delineate those patterns--to the extent that I (a generalist, game developer, and open-source fan) understand them.
+It's more important for a budding coder to gain momentum and have fun doing it than it is to start in the "right" place.
+However, as time goes on and one's skills improve, one will find that certain patterns of knowledge complement each other readily, enabling a higher overall problem-solving potential.
+I'll try to describe and delineate those patterns--to the extent that I (a generalist, game developer, and open-source fan) understand them.

 This article is geared towards people who have never (or rarely) programmed before but who are considering a career or otherwise substantial investment of time into learning to code.
-I hope it may be useful to those who want to pick up coding for shiggles or perhaps to automate a part of their job, but know that it's not my primary focus.
+I hope it may be useful to those who want to pick up coding for shiggles or perhaps to automate a part of their job, but it's not my primary focus.

-Finally, I've made an attempt to link generously to relevant articles and overviews, but I can't magically make every proper noun into a link; and I'm too lazy to do so by hand.
-Don't be afraid to Google if you don't recognize a term.

 Without further ado, here's a bigass list of...